 Propose a Program

-Education abroad program proposals for all terms must be submitted one academic year in advance to the Education Abroad Office by August 1 at 5:00 pm.
+Education abroad program proposals for calendar year 2024 must be submitted to the Education Abroad Office (EAO) by the deadlines posted above.
 Proposals must be approved by your academic college before they are submitted to the EAO.
 We highly encourage faculty planning to propose to notify their department chairs/colleges early on due to the college vetting processes.

 The Proposal Process

 Below is a link to the faculty-led program proposal form, as well as a variety valuable resources to review to ensure the development of a high-quality faculty-led program proposal.

 Kennesaw State University's education abroad proposal process is entirely electronic.
 Fill out the form linked below completely to submit a faculty-led program proposal to the Education Abroad Faculty Standing Committee for review.
 The form contains detailed instructions for each section.

 After you submit your proposal, if your forgot to include information in your initial submission or you are required to submit additional information to EAO after your proposal has been reviewed, please send the information to EAOproposals@kennesaw.edu.

 See below for a listing of program proposal and sample documents that can serve as examples for when you build your own proposal.

 Program Proposal DocumentsRequired for all programsRequired for all programs with a budget managed by the Education Abroad OfficeVendor QuotesAll programs that have a budget managed by the Education Abroad Office require a minimum of three vendor quotes each for lodging and airfare.Required for all faculty on an education abroad program (for a PDF version of this form, please click here)Required for all program directorsRequired for all faculty or staff on an education abroad programRequired per course number (Must include KSU Standard Verbiage found here)Required for all programsRequired for all programs